vandavey/DotnetCat/README.md

 At its core, DotnetCat is built of unidirectional TCP [socket pipelines](src/DotnetCat/IO/Pipelines), each responsible for asynchronously reading from or writing to a connected socket.
-This allows a single socket stream to be used by multiple pipelines simultaneously without thread lock issues occurring.
+This allows a single socket stream to be used by multiple pipelines simultaneously without deadlock issues occurring.

 ### Features